Snap’s secret weapon speaks

 FC: The idea of framing Lenses as a creative tool in the line of many different creative tools you’ve built makes a lot of sense.
 Especially think about where AR apps were a few years ago, you saw some interesting one-off experiences on the phone that people hacked together—and that was it.
 They were all just sort of novelties.

 BM: Right.
 Yeah.
 A key kind of opportunity for us has been this camera-first application, where there’s already this existing behavior around opening up the camera and taking photos—many, many photos and videos—and communicating through them.
 We talk about it a lot, this idea of being a camera company.
-But fundamentally what that means is that, as opposed to what I would maybe call a photo-sharing service like most everything else out there in the photo communication [space], the behavior is really around capturing and creating—in a lot of cases, an order of magnitude—more visual content than you would share anywhere else.
+But fundamentally what that means is that, as opposed to what I would maybe call a photo-sharing service like most everything else out there in the camera space, the behavior is really around capturing and creating—in a lot of cases, an order of magnitude—more visual content than you would share anywhere else.
 That kind of natural, organic engagement has given us an opportunity to layer on these kinds of creative and imaginative experiences in a way that feels very natural to the evolution of our product.

 FC: I am constantly trying to categorize what Snap is other than the tagline of “a camera company.”
 Thinking back to what you talked about, the camera is the touchpoint for all experiences, and then you have Lenses on top of the camera that are now, like you said, ushering in new things you can do: multiplayer gaming, solving math problems, shopping.
 Plus you have community-made Lenses and spots in your AR Scan platform.
 So you’re to some extent crowdsourcing new functions.
 What’s the mental anchor you’re using as you add more complications to Lenses and Scan?
 To me—and correct me on this if you hate this metaphor—Lenses have almost become apps, and 3D face filters are almost like an app icon.
 They might usher you into something totally different.

 BM: Broadly speaking, yes, we view Lenses as really a highly functional framework for doing a wide range of things.
 In the same way that we layered creative experiences onto the existing camera engagement, now that we have this engagement with AR, we can start to layer on and expand use cases.
 It’s really about going on this journey with our users.
 We’re in this sort of, I wouldn’t call it a transition period, but it’s certainly like an expansionary period.
 Currently, the camera is used predominately for taking photos and communicating with your friends.
-We see a future world in which the camera becomes one of many different things that you would use a camera for.
+We see a future world in which camera communication becomes one of many different things.

 Just on Lenses alone, as you pointed out, most of the Lenses we see help you express yourself, or be creative with your friends.
 But increasingly, they’re about experiencing the world itself, or interacting with the world in which the sharing of it becomes secondary, or kind of unnecessary to the value of that experience, if that makes sense.